Permitting authority for storm water permits will transfer to DEQ from EPA on July 1, 2021.

-Stormwater is water from rain or melting snow that does not immediately soak into the ground.
-Stormwater runs off of land and hard surfaces such as streets, parking lots, and rooftops, and picks up pollutants, such as fertilizers, dirt, pesticides, and oil and grease.
-Eventually, stormwater soaks into the ground or discharges to surface water (usually through storm drains), bringing the pollutants with it.
-Most stormwater discharges are considered point sources and require coverage by an NPDES permit.
+Storm water is rain or melting snow that does not immediately soak into the ground.
+Storm water runs off of land and hard surfaces such as streets, parking lots, and rooftops, and picks up pollutants such as fertilizers, dirt, pesticides, and oil, and grease.
+Eventually, storm water soaks into the ground or discharges to surface water (usually through storm drains), bringing the pollutants with it.

 Construction activities that disturb 1 acre or more of land, including clearing, grading, and excavation activities; industrial activities specifically listed by the US Environmental Protection Agency; and municipal storm drains are considered point sources of pollution (i.e., a source of pollution that comes from a discrete pipe or other point) and require an Idaho Pollutant Discharge Elimination System (IPDES) storm water permit.